mrcavalcanti/mosaicoo/docs/sources/enterprise/access-control/plan-rbac-rollout-strategy.md

 | `reports:read`         | `reports:*`                     |
 | `reports:send`         | `reports:*`                     |

-### Prevent a Grafana Admin from creating and inviting users
+### Prevent a Mosaicoo Admin from creating and inviting users

-To prevent a Grafana Admin from creating users and inviting them to join an organization, you must [update a basic role permissions]({{< ref "./manage-rbac-roles.md#update-basic-role-permissions" >}}).
+To prevent a Mosaicoo Admin from creating users and inviting them to join an organization, you must [update a basic role permissions]({{< ref "./manage-rbac-roles.md#update-basic-role-permissions" >}}).
 The permissions to remove are:

 | Action          | Scope     |